 The Missouri Department of Transportation and the City of Wildwood have partnered in a cost-share project to improve the safety and flow of traffic on Route 109 from Clayton Road to Route 100.
 Route 109 will be widened to two lanes in each direction with a roundabout at Pond-Grover Loop Road.

-The two two-lane roundabouts on the project will be fully open to traffic soon.
+The two two-lane roundabouts on the project are now fully open to traffic.
 Here's some information on how to drive through a two-lane roundabout:

 Information about the project is available on the links below: